-There’s an idea floating around on my side of the internet and social media.
+There’s an idea floating around on the internet and social media.

-It’s the idea that as a man levels up, he needs to discard his old friends who don’t share his level of physical fitness, financial stability, or ruthless ambition.
+It’s the idea that as you level up, you need to cut ties with your old friends that don’t share the same level of physical fitness, financial stability, or ruthless ambition.
 As the old saying goes, “You’re the average of the 5 people you spend the most time with.”

 But this idea strictly applies to skills.
 When it comes to forming a human connection that leads to healthy friendships, I like to think of what one of my favorite rappers, Jadakiss, once said: “I’d rather be broke together than rich alone.”

-A friendship break up can be a hard time, but sometimes it’s necessary for your well-being.
+A friendship break up can be as hard to get over as a romantic relationship, but sometimes it’s necessary for your well-being.
 I can think of a few notable cases where you need to stop being friends with someone.

 Once someone intentionally breaks your trust, only a glutton for punishment would remain in contact with them.
 Yes, sometimes people change and learn from their mistakes, but you’re playing the long odds if you expose yourself to this person again with the expectation that their behavior will change.